benpate/table/README.md

 	}

 	// Define some data to render
-	data := []maps.Map{
+	data := []map[string]any{
 		{"name": "John Connor", "age": 20},
 		{"name": "Sarah Connor", "age": 45},
 	}

-	// Create the new table and render it in HTML table := New(&s, &f, &data, "", bootstrap.Provider{}, "http://localhost/update-form")
+	// Create the new table and render it in HTML.
+The last argument is your own
-	fmt.Println(table.DrawViewString())
+	// implementation of the IconProvider interface, which supplies the control icons. table := New(&s, &f, &data, "", iconProvider, "http://localhost/update-form") fmt.Println(table.DrawViewString())
 }
 ```